Overview

 Realtime model usage

 Realtime models like the OpenAI Realtime API produce user transcripts after the end of the turn, rather than incrementally while the user speaks.
-The turn detector model requires live STT results to operate, so you must provide an STT plugin to the AgentSession to use it with a realtime model.
+The text turn detector requires live STT results to operate, so you must provide an STT plugin to the AgentSession to use it with a realtime model.
 This incurs extra cost for the STT model.

 Benchmarks